Join us for our Sixth Form Open Evening on Wednesday 27th November, 6pm - 8pm. No booking required.

 Democracy: Abuses of democracy are taught in KS5 through the dystopian text ‘The Handmaid’s Tale’.
 Ideas of democracy and abuse are further explored by students through research of how context affects the ideas presented in literature and through the speeches of Martin Luther King.

 Rule of law: This is explored in KS3 through ‘Macbeth’ when students examine the divine right of Kings and also throughout their studies looking at how the rule of law has affected women’s rights throughout history.
-This is also part of the study looking at the political elements in ‘Othello’ in KS5.
+This is also part of the study looking at the political elements in ‘Othello’ and ‘Death and the Maiden’ in KS5.

 Individual Liberty: The rights of women are considered throughout all key stages.
 Students study ‘Myths and Legends in Year 7, ‘Pygmalion’ in Year 8, and through the study of 19th century literature throughout.
 KS5 has a strong focus on gender issues through the study of texts such as ‘The Handmaid’s Tale’, ‘A Streetcar Named Desire’, ‘A Doll’s House’ and poetry by Carol Ann Duffy.
-Students also study the speeches of Martin Luther King looking at the Civil Rights Movement.
+Students also study the speeches of Martin Luther King looking at the Civil Rights Movement and explore the concept of individual liberty under authoritarian military dictatorships in ‘Death and the Maiden’ and ‘Springtime in a Broken Mirror’.

-Mutual respect: Respect for other cultures is developed in Year 7 through the study of ‘Refugee Boy’.
-This is further explored in Year 9 through poetry from different cultures and texts such as ‘A View from the Bridge’ and ‘Anita and Me’.
+Mutual respect: Respect for other cultures is developed in Year 7 through poetry, non-fiction texts and Myths and Legends.
+This is further explored in Year 8 through the study of the novel ‘Noughts and Crosses’ and in Year 9 through the play ‘A View from the Bridge’.
 Respect for different classes is also studied in Year 7 in ‘Our Day Out’ and further explored through socialist ideas with the GCSE study of ‘An Inspector Calls’ and ‘A Christmas Carol’.
 Cultural differences are also explored through the study of ‘Othello’ in KS5.

-Tolerance of those of different faiths and beliefs: Tolerance of other faiths is examined in KS3 through ‘Anita and Me whilst the ideas of fundamentalism are explored through the study of ‘The Handmaid’s Tale’ in KS5.
+Tolerance of those of different faiths and beliefs: Tolerance of other faiths is implicit in many of the texts particularly in the analogies drawn in novels such as ‘Noughts and Crosses’, while the ideas of fundamentalism are explored through the study of ‘The Handmaid’s Tale’ in KS5.